bohmanart/1up-js/README.md

 # 1up-js

-A todo list of things to get better at JavaScript.
+A list of things to get better at JavaScript.

-To call oneself a front-end developer these days means that the skillset to be proficient consists of HTML, CSS and JavaScript.
-This project aims to help jumpstart the learning of the latter.

-## The Plan

-- Reading (books, articles)
-- Online Courses
-- Tutorials
-- Dissect a plugin, framework, library
-- Build a plugin, framework, library
-- Build a app

 ## Resources